 Play is the work of the child.
 Children don’t see learning as a structured formal thing that they have to do, they simply do it.
-We know that costumes are a gateway to play in so many ways.
-They are also a gateway to rich learning.
-We have discussed the importance of dramatic play here.
+We know that costumes are a gateway to play, allowing a child to fully immerse themselves in the role they have adopted.
 To support the immersive benefits of themed play we worked with early years educators to develop a suite of printable resources that work with our costumes to create a print-rich play area where children can become the Garda in their own Garda Station or Shopkeeper in their own supermarket.
 The resources are free to download in our themes section.

 The (nearly) final step in development -we sent our finished costumes off to groups of children to get their feedback on the design, the fit, the size, the comfort and to test just how durable they are.
 Of course, there were some tweaks to be made but after months of design, development and testing we could finally see the children’s joy as transformed into little Vets, Chef, Firefighter and Gardaí before our eyes.